Creative0708/radioactive-decay-playground/README.md

-# sph2024
+# Radioactive Decay Playground

 Radioactive decay simulator!
+Project for my 2024 physics class.

 ## License

 This project is licensed under the [GNU Affero General Public License](LICENSE).

+## Libraries used

+See [/CREDITS.md].